Zone 8 Foundation Plants

 Foundation Maintenance & Why it Matters

 It all starts with understanding foundation maintenance.
-Before starting landscaping, understand the role root barriers, moisture barriers and foundation watering play with future gardening.
+Before starting landscaping, understand the role root barriers, moisture barriers, and foundation plants for shade zone 8 watering play with future gardening.

 Root barriers are mechanical barriers that redirect reduce the ability of tree roots to grow into the soil under your foundation, preventing costly damage to your foundation, at the same time preserving the health and beauty of mature trees.